ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Continuation (_delimited continuation_ or _coroutine_) is a sequential code that may yield execution at some point by itself and pass control outside.
 When continuation is resumed, control returns to the last yield point, with the execution context up to the entry point remains intact.
 Continuation is implemented by the internal _jdk.internal.vm.Continuation_ class, and developers are not expected to use them directly.

 The virtual threads scheduler manages the yelding and resuming the coroutines.
-It is pluggable and now for this purpose is used a dedicated _ForkJoinPool_ FIFO executor.
+It is pluggable, and now for this purpose is used a dedicated _ForkJoinPool_ FIFO executor.

-### Carrier threads
+#### Carrier threads

 Many virtual threads employ a few platform threads used as _carrier threads_.
 Over its lifetime, a virtual thread may run on several different carrier threads.
 Those carrier threads belong to the scheduler.
 When the JVM schedules a virtual thread, it _mounts_ the virtual thread on a carrier thread.
 Today, most of the operations in the Java core library (mainly I/O and _java.util.concurrent_) have been refactored to make them non-blocking.
 When a virtual thread is blocked on such an operation, the scheduler dispatches the operation and then _unmounts_ the virtual thread from the carrier thread.
 While the blocking operation from the virtual thread proceeds in the background, the carrier thread is unblocked and can execute another virtual thread.
 When the operation completes, the scheduler mounts the virtual thread to an available carrier thread.